ibm-cloud-docs/sell/pc-support.md

 If you have questions about onboarding your product to Partner Center, you can contact an onboarding specialist through the My products page.
 You can send a detailed message, and they will contact you after they review your issue.

-Contact a Partner Center onboarding specialist if you have questions about the following topics:
+Contact a Partner Center onboarding specialist, if you have questions about the following topics:

 * General questions about the onboarding process
 * Pricing models, for example, tiering model, monthly or yearly subscription, cancellation of subscription, or refund